aurora-is-near/one-click-sdk-go/docs/QuoteResponse.md

 ### NewQuoteResponse

-`func NewQuoteResponse(timestamp time.Time, signature string, quoteRequest QuoteRequest, quote Quote, ) *QuoteResponse`
+`func NewQuoteResponse(correlationId string, timestamp time.Time, signature string, quoteRequest QuoteRequest, quote Quote, ) *QuoteResponse`

 NewQuoteResponse instantiates a new QuoteResponse object This constructor will assign default values to properties that have it defined,